-Will I need an adapter for my appliances in Israel?
+Will I need an adapter/converter for my appliances in Israel?

 The electric current in Israel is 220 volts, C, single phase, 50 Hertz, the same as in Europe.

 Most Israeli sockets are three-pronged but most accept European two-pronged plugs.
 If your appliance/charger works on 220 volts, you will at most need an outlet adapter.
-If your appliance does not work on 220 volts, you will need an adapter.
+If your appliance does not work on 220 volts, you will need a converter.

 Your hotels should have adapters available.
-Most hotel bathrooms have hair-dryers as well as low-wattage American-style sockets for electric shavers in which you can usually charge your cell-phone or tablet.
+Most hotel bathrooms have hair-dryers as well as low-wattage American-style sockets for electric shavers in which you can usually charge your cell-phone, camera or tablet.

 Will I have easy internet access?

 Most hotels in Israel have free Wi-Fi available for hotel guests.
 Many cafes and restaurants also offer a complementary Wi-Fi service.

 Since September 2013, Tel Aviv offers a citywide free Wi-Fi network which provides 80 free Internet “hot spots” across the city.